designforsf/brigade-matchmaker/docs/json-api.md

 * [GET /api/user/matches](#get-apiusermatches) - returns a sorted list of projects based on user preferences for skills, learn skills, interests.
 * [GET /api/projects](#get-apiprojects) - returns the default list of projects, contains each project's configuration for skills, learn skills, interests.
 * [All project-related APIs](#web-app-api-project) - used to update project configurations.
 * [All taxonomy-related APIs](#web-app-api-project-taxonomy) - returns project volunteering taxonomies.
-Certain taxonomies may be organized in a hierarchy with categories and individual tags.
+Certain taxonomies may be organized in a 2-level hierarchy with categories as parents and tags as children.

 ## Web App API: User Match